TheAttentionSeeker5050/world-of-calculators-vue/README.md

 # World of Calculators

+A web application offering a variety of calculators for different needs.

+## Description

+A web application offering a variety of calculators for different needs.
+Built using Vue.js and Tailwind CSS, the application maintains a clean separation of concerns between calculation methods, page layouts, and components.
+Features include calculators for mortgage payouts, monthly or bi-weekly rates, car loans, retirement planning, and unit conversions.
+Also includes graph data representation of calculation results.

+## Site Demo
-Built a versatile calculator web app with Vue.js and Tailwind CSS, featuring tools for mortgages, payment rates, car loans, and retirement planning.
-Includes data visualization.
-You can access a deployed version of this site on https://world-of-calculators.nicolas-castellano.com/.
+You can access a deployed version of this site at https://world-of-calculators.nicolas-castellano.com/.

 ## Recommended IDE Setup